anomal/ElectronicFundsTransfer.SmartContract/README.md

 ## Background

 When a client pays a bill or sends money from one bank to another, it takes 2-5 days to process.
 This is because money is not sent in real-time, but transactions relative to another financial institution (FI) are summed and processed as a batch at the end of the day.
 A EFT smart contract solves this problem by sharing a ledger between all concerned FIs--a consortium blockchain.
-Any FI that is part of the consortium and enters into the smart contract has the EFT transaction on the shared ledger and does not require a third party to clear and settle the transactions.
+Any FI that is part of the consortium and enters into the smart contract sends the EFT transaction on the shared ledger in real-time and does not require a third party to clear and settle the inter-bank transactions.

+## Smart Contract in Solidity

+The smart contract was not designed to use Ethereum's cryptocurrency (ETH) or to link Canadian Dollars (CAD) to ETH.
+We make use of only the shared ledger that records the inter-bank transactions and the ability of FIs to consent to a deposit or withdrawal on behalf of the customer's bank account to the other FI's customer's bank account.